-If you haven’t experienced yum cha before, we strongly suggest you put it on the agenda.
-It’s a brunch experience like no other, where all kinds of dumplings fly out the kitchen on trollies and different cuts of meat such as roast pork, BBQ duck, tripe and tendons abound.
-The best and only way to do yum cha is to get a big group together for a long session of conversing over some dim sum dishes and copious amounts of hot herbal tea (a classic tactic to help your digestion cope with the non-stop eating that is required).
-We’re especially lucky in Auckland, considering how numerous the options are when it comes to yum cha restaurants in this city — there seems to be one in every suburb.
+What better time than the weekend to gather the troops and head out for yum cha?
+It’s a brunch experience like no other, where numerous varieties of dumplings roll out of the kitchen on trollies and different cuts of meat such as roast pork, BBQ duck, tripe and tendons abound.
+The best and only way to do yum cha is to get a group together for a long session of conversing over some dim sum dishes and copious amounts of hot herbal tea (a classic tactic to help your digestion cope with the non-stop eating that is required).

-In order to give you a bit of guidance, we have rounded up the best yum cha restaurants around Auckland and the must-have dishes you absolutely cannot miss at each.
+Here we’ve rounded up the best yum cha restaurants in Auckland and the must-have dishes you absolutely cannot miss at each.

 It would be a crime if we talked about yum cha and did not mention Grand Harbour Restaurant.
 One of the first yum cha restaurants to open in Auckland, this establishment is considered an undisputed OG.
 For almost 20 years, Grand Harbour has been drawing people to Viaduct Harbour, and it’s still going strong.
-Although every dish at Grand Harbour is nothing short of divine, the oysters with salted egg sauce are the show stopper.
-The oyster remains snug in its shell and is drowning in a creamy and rich sauce that work to balance its fresh ocean flavours.
+Although every dish at Grand Harbour is divine, the oysters with salted egg sauce are a showstopper.
+The oyster remains snug in its shell and is doused in a creamy, rich sauce that works to balance its fresh ocean flavours.
 Another unmissable dish is the egg tarts — offering some of the flakiest, most buttery pastry in town.